Course Content

 0/15

-Topic 4: Creativity – Creative Exercises
+Topic 3.4: CREATIVITY ACTIVITIES – Creative Exercises

 Creative Exercise Development.
 Creative exercises can be adapted to many situations which can help you connect skills, ideas, relationships and encourage creativity with individuals and teams.